Phrase

-In grammar, a phrase—called an expression in some contexts—is a group of one or more words acting as a grammatical unit.
-For instance, the English expression "the very happy squirrel" is a noun phrase which contains the adjective phrase "very happy".
+In grammar, a phrase — called an expression in some contexts — is a group of one or more words acting as a grammatical unit.
+It can be used within a sentence, so this means that a phrase can be treated as a unit within a larger structure.
+For instance, the English sentence "the squirrel is very happy" is a clause phrase which contains the noun phrase "the squirrel" and the verb phrase "is very happy".
+Additionally, "very happy" is an adjective phrase.
 Phrases can consist of a single word or a complete sentence.
 In theoretical linguistics, phrases are often analyzed as units of syntactic structure such as a constituent.
 There is a difference between the common use of the term phrase and its technical use in linguistics.
 In common usage, a phrase is usually a group of words with some special idiomatic meaning or other significance, such as "all rights reserved", "economical with the truth", or "kick the bucket".
 It may be a euphemism, a saying or proverb, a fixed expression, a figure of speech, etc. In linguistics, these are known as phrasemes.

 In theories of syntax, a phrase is any group of words, or sometimes a single word, which plays a particular role within the syntactic structure of a sentence.
 It does not have to have any special meaning or significance, or even exist anywhere outside of the sentence being analyzed, but it must function there as a complete grammatical unit.
 For example, in the sentence Yesterday I saw an orange bird with a white neck, the words an orange bird with a white neck form a noun phrase, or a determiner phrase in some theories, which functions as the object of the sentence.